w-schw/CU-member-networks/README.md

 # XP2-member-networks

+Visualize networks of individuals and memberships on the XP2 core/ Data Explorer data warehouse.

 ## Intro
-Visualize networks of individuals and memberships on the XP2 core/ Data Explorer data warehouse using NetworkX.

 Many-to-many relationships between individuals (people) and memberships (accounts) complicate the understanding of how credit union members are connected and related.
 For example, one individual can participate in multiple memberships, and a membership can have multiple individuals associated with it (primary/joint/beneficiary, etc).